Find Affordable College Courses

 $20,994 Average Tuition & Fees

-University of Houston - Clear Lake ranked #18 on this year’s Best Value Natural Resources Conservation Schools list.
-UH Clear Lake is a moderately-sized public school located in the large suburb of Houston.
+University of Houston - Clear Lake came in at #18 in this year’s edition of the Best Value Natural Resources Conservation Schools ranking.
+UH Clear Lake is a moderately-sized public school located in the suburb of Houston.

 Out-of-state tuition fees for undergraduate students at UH Clear Lake are $20,994 per year.